Madusha1206/Florentino/README.md

-Florentino — Online Flower Shop
+🌸✨Florentino — Online Flower Shop

 A modern, full‑stack flower store built with React (Vite) + Tailwind on the frontend and Node.js + Express + MongoDB on the backend.
 Users can browse collections, add items to cart, check out, and contact the shop.
 Admins can review contact messages in MongoDB.